 ✔ Reinforce company values, recognition, and culture.

-✔ Coordinate engagement and experience initiatives across the organization.
+✔ Coordinate engagement and employee experience initiatives across the organization.

-The best HR intranet sites are designed in close collaboration with HR teams—ensuring features, content, and workflows truly meet business needs and employee expectations.
-To get it right, HR should be involved throughout the process—from requirements gathering and solution design to content ownership and ongoing improvement.
+The best corporate intranet examples for HR are designed in close collaboration with HR teams—ensuring features, content, and workflows align with both business requirements and employee expectations.
+To get it right, HR should be involved from requirements gathering through solution design, content ownership, and ongoing improvement.

-Below are 15 examples of what great HR intranet pages and sites look like in practice.
-Each one helps solve a specific challenge while driving engagement and improving the employee experience.
+Below are 15 employee intranet examples focused on HR.
+Each intranet example demonstrates how HR pages and portals can solve common challenges while driving engagement and improving the employee experience.

-Create a personalized onboarding portal that welcomes new employees with videos, checklists, tutorials, FAQs, and resources tailored to their role, location, and department.
-This HR intranet page example supports a smooth and confident start by getting new hires up to speed smoothly and helping them connect with your company culture from day one.
+Create a personalized onboarding hub that welcomes new employees with videos, checklists, tutorials, FAQs, and role-based resources.
+This HR intranet example helps new hires get up to speed quickly while connecting them to company culture from day one.

-Support continuous development with a dedicated HR intranet site for internal and external training.
-Offer learning paths, micro-learning, video courses, and certifications.
+Offer learning paths, micro-learning, and certification opportunities within a dedicated HR intranet portal.
+This intranet example supports employee growth and keeps skills development visible and accessible.
 Integrate with your LMS to show progress and recommend personalized content.
 This encourages career growth and keeps employees engaged in skill-building—right within their daily digital workplace.

 Create topic-based communities that enable peer-to-peer learning, sharing of hands-on advice, and informal knowledge exchange.
 With features like document sharing, blog posts, discussion threads, and FAQs, this HR intranet example turns employee know-how into a living resource—helping teams solve problems faster and supporting a culture of collaboration.